tm-craggs/city-notes/Memory Lecture Notes.md

 We can add a limit register, which is the maximum for each process.

 The physical address will be checked that it is higher than a base, held in a register.
 It will then check it is lower than another register holding the base + limit.
-If either of these are m
+If either of these are out of range, throw an addressing error.

+What do we do with larger processes that may not fit?

+## Larger Processes, Virtual Memory

+- If the physical memory is large enough it is ok, if not, then virtual memory may be needed.
+- Swapping - may not be enough physical memory, processes can be swapped out of memory to a backing store, and then brought back into memory for continued execution.
+- The largest part of a swap is disk read and write time.
+- Versions of swapping are on all major OS
+- Idle processes are mostly stored on the disk.